-But listening effectively to customers is easier said than done, and building an entire team of customer service agents that are active listeners is a downright challenge.
+But engaging with customers — and especially listening effectively to customers — is easier said than done.
+And building an entire team of customer service agents that are active listeners is a downright challenge.

-Below we’ll provide information on the importance of creating a team that listens to customers effectively, how to find and build a team of service agents that are active listeners, and tips for training your team to be effective listeners.
+Below, you’ll learn the best verbal and non-verbal methods for listening to customers effectively.
+You’ll also learn the importance of creating a team that deeply listens to customers, and how to find and build a team of service agents that are active listeners.
+Also provided are tips for training your team to be effective listeners.

-The short answer: Listening to customers can help you improve as a business.
-Effective listening can help you gather important information related to your business, and customer feedback is the best way to understand how they truly feel about the products and services you deliver.
+In short: Actively listening to customers can help you improve your business.
+When you listen to your customers, you can gather their feedback; which is the key to understanding how they truly feel about the products and services you deliver.

-What are four examples of active listening tips for call center?
+5 examples of active listening for call center reps:

 - Building trust and rapport.